Benj972/sf4_API/README.md

 This project is a REST API for Bilemo to allow clients to display their mobile phones catalog.
 This API was built with Symfony 4. https://github.com/Benj972/sf4_API
+You have access to the API documentation with the uri `api/doc` when you are on the local web server and and also on the repository [here](https://github.com/Benj972/sf4_API/blob/refactoring/docs/swagger.md).

 Context:
 --------